Company’s Monitor Operation Measures

 GC has established guidelines for auditing internal control relevant to the recording of financial transactions, the preparation of books of account, and the safeguarding of information.
 Any material issues detected are reported to the Board of Directors

 GC has established Automated CAC Checklist System on digital platform in order to enhance examining process against all forms of corruption, reducing processing time and minimizing errors in data collection.
+In addition, GC has developed the E-Legal Library to collect legal information related to business operations in a single platform.
+This allows the company to verify the compliance of operations throughout the organization with laws, rules and regulations.
+It is expected that the system will be fully operational by the second quarter of 2024.

 (Thailand’s Private Sector Collective Action Coalition Against Corruption: CAC)